hans-elliott99/hans-elliott99.github.io/index.md

 ### About Me
 - I recently graduated from a master's program in economics, and I am interested in applications of data science, statistics, and machine learning to social science research.
 - I like to work on programming and data science projects.
 In my spare time I enjoy learning about and training neural networks.
-Someday I'd like to work on projects which use unstructured data to investigate society and policy.
+Someday I'd like to work on projects that use unstructured data to investigate society and policy.
 - [LinkedIn](https://www.linkedin.com/in/hans-elliott/)  &  [Résumé](https://hans-elliott99.github.io/Resume.pdf)

 # Recent Projects